Hurricane Dorian: Florida braces as storm fears grow | DW | 29.08.2019

 Shelves were emptied of bottled water and gas stations experienced long lines of people urgently stockpiling fuel.
 Some fuel shortages were also reported in the Cape Canaveral area.

 Along Florida's east coast, authorities started giving out sandbags in efforts to stave off potential floods.
-A state of emergency was declared earlier this week and Georgia, located to the north of Florida, has followed suit.
+A state of emergency was declared earlier this week and the state of Georgia, located to the north of Florida, has followed suit.

 Gathering momentum